 They used to be thrilled to see you when the school day was over and now they are embarrassed if you park too close to the school.

-The days of your phone filled with 400 photos of close-ups of the inside of their mouth are now selfies of faces that have practice glamour shots of artfully applied eyeshadow and mascara that rival any smokey eye that you could even imagine let alone execute at 47 let alone 12.
+The days of your phone filled with 400 photos of close-ups of the inside of their mouth are now selfies of faces that have practice glamour shots of artfully applied eyeshadow and mascara that rival any smokey eye that you could even imagine let alone execute at 47 nevermind 12.

 And the attitude, oh the attitude that you are sure would have gotten you killed or at the very least grounded by your mother maybe even still now, is flying from her mouth and you are dumbfounded.

-I spend more and more time thinking how will I ever make it through the next 6 years!
+I spend more and more time thinking about how will I ever make it through the next 6 years!

-Find some common ground with your tween.
+#1 Find some common ground with your tween.

 Find something, anything that you can enjoy together.

 I seriously watched all the Miranda Sings, Haters Back Off shows with my daughter.

 Is it something I would have watched on my own?
 Uh no.

-But you never know.
 We laughed together and she got to see I was willing to let her choose.